Cheshire Lasers Hyperhydrosis Treatment Information

 What does a Hyperhydrosis treatment involve?

-A very fine needle is used to inject small amounts of Botulinum Toxin just under the skin in the effect areas.
+They will then inject small amounts of Botulinum Toxin with a very fine needle just under the skin in the area.
 Multiple injections 1 to 2 cm apart are needed to treat one area.

 How long does Botox for Hyperhydrosis last?

 Botulinum Toxin injections do not cure Hyperhydrosis; your symptoms will return gradually.
-Follow-up injections are required to maintain dryness.
+You will need to repeat the treatment to maintain dryness.
 These repeat injections may be necessary at intervals varying from 7-16 months.